The Best Gig Apps: Explore Top Platforms by Skill Set

 VIPKid

-Educators who have at least a bachelor's degree can help students all over the world learn English on VIPKid.
+Educators who meet VIPKid’s qualifications can help students worldwide learn English on VIPKid.
 Each one-on-one virtual class is 25 minutes long.
-VIPKid designs and develops the curriculum, which teachers can view ahead of time before each of the classes.
+VIPKid designs and develops the curriculum, which teachers can view in advance before each class.

-Teachers have to apply to become an educator on VIPKid and, after meeting the qualifications, pass a demo lesson and then a mock class with another VIPKid teacher.
+Teachers must apply to become an educator on VIPKid, meet the qualifications, and pass a demo lesson and a mock class with another VIPKid teacher.
 Once you're ready to start teaching, you can add your availability and let students begin booking your classes.

 Skillshare

 Succeeding on gig apps starts with finding the right platform for your interests and lifestyle.
 Some apps let you work on demand, while with others you’ll need to be consistent and build your following.
-Think about your skills and what you enjoy doing, and see what gig apps match.
+Think about your skills and what you enjoy doing, and see which apps match best.

-Once you're ready to start working on a gig economy app, these tips can help you succeed:
+Once you're ready to start working on a side gig app, these tips can help you succeed:

 - Craft a standout profile.
 Spend time optimizing your profile for the platform to attract clients and projects.